robertfchapman/w1-gpio-cl/README.md

 the standard driver, `w1-gpio-cl` is not a platform device driver, therefore doesn't need any specific device-tree overlay nor preconfigured kernel (except usual 1-wire support via the `wire` module).
-Moreover, there is possible coexistence between `w1-gpio` and `w1-gpio-cl`, provided no GPIOs conflict exists.
+Moreover, there is possible coexistence between `w1-gpio` and `w1-gpio-cl`, provided no GPIO conflicts exist.

 Module configuration
 --------------------

 `w1-gpio-cl` is fully configured via its command line parameters while loading the driver.
 The configuration allows to launch many 1-wire bus masters controlling different GPIO pins.
-For parasite powering support, there is possible to choose a type of the strong pull-up to be used.
+For parasite powering support, it is possible to choose a type of the strong pull-up to be used.

 General configuration syntax is: